How Much Does ObamaCare Cost in 2021?

 Health Coverage for Immigrants

 Unfortunately, undocumented immigrants aren’t able to purchase marketplace insurance themselves, but there are many healthcare alternatives.
-One option is Mira, which offers low-cost urgent care visits, same-day lab testing, and discounted prescriptions for only $45/month.
+One option is Mira, which offers low-cost urgent care visits, same-day lab testing, and discounted prescriptions for only $45 an average of month.
 When signing up for Mira, you are only asked to enter your name, birth date, and gender.
 You will never be asked for documentation papers or your resident status.
 Another option is to apply for coverage on behalf of another documented individual.

 It can often take a while for legal immigrants to receive health coverage through the government, especially if the immigration status is recent.
 There is a five-year waiting period to receive Medicaid for any recent immigrants.
 Even if they fall below the poverty level of 138%, they cannot receive this healthcare assistance.
 Luckily, the ACA allows this group of people to receive premium tax credits to help reduce their monthly premium costs.